chromium/chromium/docs/updater/functional_spec.md

 The updater communicates with update servers using the [Omaha Protocol](protocol_3_1.md).

+The updater uses platform-native network stacks (WinHTTP on Windows and NSURLSession on macOS).

 #### Security
 It is not possible to MITM the updater even if the network (including TLS) is compromised.
 The integrity of the client-server communication is guaranteed